 Advisory Support to PPAF’s Compliance and Quality Assurance (Dec 2013 – Dec 2014)

-The assignment required intermittent advisory support to Compliance and Quality Assurance Group of the Pakistan Poverty Alleviation Fund (PPAF) on strengthening Environment & Social Management, Monitoring & Evaluation, and Research functions including its nascent Management Information System.
+The assignment required intermittent advisory support to Compliance and Quality Assurance Group of the Pakistan Poverty Alleviation Fund (PPAF) on strengthening Environment & Social Management aligned with WB/IFC environmental and social performance standards, Monitoring & Evaluation, and Research functions including its nascent Management Information System.
 Working in 121 districts through 129 Partner Organizations and delivering poverty alleviation and community uplift initiatives by around 74,000 community institutions, PPAF is an experience of its own kind.
 The engagement provided an opportunity to serve the masses and enrich the understanding of issues being faced by a vast majority of people in Pakistan.
 Some of the outputs during this assignment include revised Environmental and Social Management Framework, draft Indigenous Peoples Planning Framework, operationalisation of an integrated MIS, revised PO Watch List, and revised Back to Office Report mechanism.
 Another key input was organising the first international research conference.

 Advice on CDLD Rollout (Jan–Jul 2014)

 The assignment included advice to OPM Team in rolling-out the Khyber Pakhtunkhwa’s Community Driven Local Development policy in 6 districts of Malakand Division of KP under EU funded “Technical Cooperation Assistance on Public Financial Management to Selected Districts of Khyber Pakhtunkhwa,” being implemented by the Oxford Policy Management.
 The initiative was a precursor to full-scale implementation of the recently signed EU funded Khyber Pakhtunkhwa District Governance and Community Development Programme.